Calcitonin, Fine-Needle Aspiration Biopsy (FNAB)-Needle Wash, Lymph Node

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Calcitonin is a polypeptide hormone secreted by the parafollicular cells (also referred to as calcitonin cells or C-cells) of the thyroid gland.
 Malignant tumors arising from thyroid C-cells (medullary thyroid carcinoma: MTC) usually produce elevated levels of calcitonin.
-MTC is an uncommon malignant thyroid tumor, comprising <5% of all thyroid malignancies.
-Measurement of serum calcitonin is used in the follow-up of patients that have surgical removal of the thyroid gland.
+MTC is an uncommon malignant thyroid tumor, comprising less than 5% of all thyroid malignancies.
+Measurement of serum calcitonin is used in the follow-up of patients who underwent surgical removal of the thyroid gland.

 Cytologic examination and measurement of calcitonin can be performed on the same specimen.
-To measure calcitonin, the FNA needle is rinsed with a small volume of normal saline solution immediately after a specimen for cytological examination has been expelled from the needle for a smear or CytoTrap preparation.
+To measure calcitonin, the FNA needle is rinsed with a small volume of normal saline solution immediately after a specimen for cytological examination (for a smear or CytoTrap preparation) has been expelled from the needle.
 Calcitonin levels are measured in the needle wash.

 As an adjunct to cytologic examination of fine-needle aspiration specimens in athyrotic individuals treated for medullary thyroid carcinoma to confirm or exclude metastases in enlarged or ultrasonographically suspicious lymph nodes

-In athyrotic patients with a history of medullary thyroid carcinoma (MTC), a fine-needle aspiration calcitonin value > or =5.0 ng/mL is suggestive of the presence of metastatic MTC in the biopsied lymph node.
+In athyrotic patients with a history of medullary thyroid carcinoma (MTC), a fine-needle aspiration calcitonin value of 5.0 pg/mL and greater is suggestive of the presence of metastatic MTC in the biopsied lymph node.